 An opportunity to use your imagination and build life skills while you learn more about the theatre and what goes on behind the curtain.
-Join us for one of our drama camps or enjoy more personalized instruction in Readers' Theatre.
+Join us for one of our theatre camps or enjoy more personalized instruction in Broadway Kidz.
 Check back on our Coming Attractions page to learn more.

-Join us on Tuesdays as RPAC presents The Enchanted Bookshop.
-A play where at night in the bookstore the characters inside the books come alive!
 In addition to the play, kids will be hands on in directing the show, channel their inner characters as they select and perform monologues, develop improvisational skills, play acting games, and work through characterization and auditioning techniques.
-Kids also develop their acting skills using voice, body, hands and imagination and showcase their talents with performances in May.
-Check out our website for more details.
+Kids also develop their acting skills using voice, body, hands and imagination and showcase their talents with a performance in December.
 See you on Stage!

-Open to grades 3-12, (classes may be segmented depending on age and grade level enrollment).
+Open to grades 3-12.
 Students should be ready to use their imagination and be creative!
-See you on stage!

 For the aspiring actor or actress who's ready to experience musical theatre!
 From auditions to rehearsals to the stage, children of all ages are given a unique opportunity to shine under the spotlight.
 They will learn valuable lessons in listening and collaboration, how working together and supporting one another makes everyone better.
 Click here for a sneak peek at some of our favorite productions.

 Why Musical Theatre?